thycotic/ss-docs/release-notes/ss-rn-8-x.md

   - When target systems disallow certain characters, users can now set a rule for which characters a generated password is allowed to start with.

 - Dates are now stored in UTC format
   - Customers with servers in different time zones no longer need to set the servers to use the same timezone or UTC time.
-Existing dates in the database will be retrofitted to UTC if the web server is not already in UTC time.
+Existing dates in the database will be retrofitted to UTC if the web server is not already in UTC time.$1   - Improved installer to pre-configure IIS and .NETfor fresh installation

-- Installer updates<br>

-  - Improved installer to pre-configure IIS and .NETfor fresh installation
   - Added configuration wizard for the initial setup of Secret Server
   - New users will see a dashboard overlay highlighting key features.